 - In: Community Pharmacy Section - Poster Session

 - At: Cairo (Egypt) (2005)

 - By: SUTTAJIT, Siritree (Mahasarakham University, Faculty of Pharmacy, Mahasarakham, Thailand)

 - Co-author(s): Wagner, Anita (Harvard Medical School, MA, United States of America)

 Ross-Degnan (Harvard Medical School, MA, United States of America)

 Aim: To measure whether dispensing patterns for adults with upper respiratory infections (URIs) differ when patients purchase self-prescribed medicines compared to when medicines are recommended by drug sellers, in order to design appropriate interventions to improve care.

 Methods: We interviewed 779 adults (>18 yrs) with URIs within the 2..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.